riccardosacco/robotics-final-ws/README.md

 git clone git@github.com:idsia-robotics/robotics-lab-usi-robomaster.git --recursive
 ```

-Follow the CoppeliaSim Installation Guide to setup CoppeliaSim on your computer.
 **Ubuntu:** You need to customize the `COPPELIASIM_ROOT_DIR` in the `pixi.toml` of this repo to point to your CoppeliaSim installation.

 Now enter the repository, compile and install the packages: